lgblgblgb/BASIC-M6502/README.md

 * standard UNIX or UNIX-like environment, with the usual common tools/utilities
 * `CC65` suite installed (including `CA65` assembler and it's `CL65` frontend)
-* `Python3` for the converter and cutter utilities
+* `Python3` for the converter and the simulator (see below for other simulator requirements)
 * GNU `make` (probably BSD make would work as well, I am not sure)

 If needed, `Makefile` can be customized.